kengonakajima/evented-adder-servers/luvit-adder/README.md

  By adding byte stream parser and some RPC routing, you will get more overhead from it.
  You can compare the result with nonet.lua, that doesn't do any network things.

- In my macbook pro (i5 2.53GHz), addsv-addcl pair can call about 36K query/sec,
+ In my macbook pro (i5 2.53GHz), addsv-addcl pair can call about 36K query/CPUsec,
- and nonet.lua averages 25M query/sec.
+ and nonet.lua averages 25M query/CPUsec.
+Note that it uses os.clock().

- Now I'm wondering  500K or 1M q/sec is possible or not on luvit.
+ Now I'm wondering  500K or 1M q/CPUsec is possible or not on luvit.